 Trevor Faure is an author, lawyer, and has been CEO of Smarter Law Solutions since 2014.
 Prior to this, he held senior positions at EY, Tyco International and Apple.
 He has received the In-House Community Lifetime Achievement Award 2017, The Lawyer In-House Counsel of the Year & Team of the Year, Legal Business Team of the Year & FT Innovative Lawyer commendation.

 Michael Crystal QC has been a Senior Visiting Fellow at the Centre of Commercial Law Studies at Queen Mary since 1996.
-He has been practicing since 1972 and was made a Queen's Counsel in 1984.
+He has been practising since 1972 and was made a Queen's Counsel in 1984.
 Between 1995 and 2018 he was a Deputy High Court Judge and he was made an Honorary Fellow of Queen Mary in 1996.

-Read more profiles from our alumni.
+Read more profiles from our undergraduate alumni and postgraduate alumni.

 We send out a quarterly newsletter which includes School updates, alumni profiles, events and opportunities to get involved.
 In order to ensure you receive this, we encourage you to keep your contact details up to date.
 You can do this in one of two ways:

 We are also keen to keep in contact with you through social media, where we share news, alumni profiles and interesting articles.
 Find us on:

 CCLS also have dedicated Linkedin group for CCLS alumni and the School of International Arbitration have a Linkedin page for alumni and friends of the SIA.

 Through these channels, we share news, events, updated and profiles.

 If you would like to share your own story, career journey or experiences at Queen Mary, please email firstname.lastname@example.org for Department of Law alumni or email@example.com for CCLS alumni.